kestes60/bible-pwa/docs/developer-notes.md

 2. Opens the What's New modal

 **Pattern**: For any future in-modal links that open another modal, create a transition helper function following the same pattern in `scripts/app.js`.

+### Body scroll lock (prevents overscroll)

+When a modal is open, body scroll is locked to prevent the background content from scrolling when the user scrolls to the edge of the modal content.

+**Implementation:**
+- `lockBodyScroll()` / `unlockBodyScroll()` helpers in `scripts/app.js`
+- CSS class `body.modal-open` in `styles/main.css` (applies `overflow: hidden; position: fixed;`)
+- Saves/restores scroll position to prevent jump when closing modal

+**Applied to all modals:**
+- Book Selector, Chapter Selector, Bookmarks, Reading History, Version Manager, Settings, What's New

+**Modal-to-modal transitions:** `lockBodyScroll()` is idempotent—safe to call multiple times without overwriting the saved scroll position.
+This allows transitions like Settings → What's New without scroll jumps.

 ---